dashpay/platform/packages/wallet-lib/docs/storage/rehydrateState.md

 **Usage**: async `storage.rehydrateState()`
-**Description**: Used to fetch the state from the persistance adapter
+**Description**: Used to fetch the state from the persistence adapter
 **Notes**: Three items are fetch (`adapter.getItem`) : transactions, wallets and chains data.

 Parameters: